guettli/n-days-later-method/README.md

 Case6: You want to do this today, but not now.
 Use "+" without a number.
 This will let the issue sleep one hour.

+# Step4: Auto advance

+After your action on the first mail it is feasible to see the next message.

+In GMail unfortunately you see the list of the messages in your inbox.

+But I think this view does not help much.
+Your eyes go up and down and you are not in a actionable state.
+You can't act on all messages at once.

+If you want to change this go to settings/advanced and enable "auto-advance".

 # Notes

 As soon as you mark an issue as done or you use +N the next issue should be opened.
 Like a flipbook.
 The list of all issues in your inbox does not help you, that's why you should not see it while doing one issue after the other.